 How to use Adminer to access your WordPress blog database?

 Update: This plugin is no more available at plugin repo.
 You can use SQL Executioner to execute arbitrary SQL queries against your WordPress database from the Admin.

 Adminer gives you the ability to access phpMyAdmin inside your WordPress dashboard, and you can easily manage your mySQL database inside WP dashboard.
 This is a free plugin, and once installed (

 Download link), you can access Adminer settings under the tools section.

 Go to Tools > Adminer and it will open a window with your database information.

 One good usage of this plugin is to retrieve your WordPress database password.
-Simply go to tools > Adminer and it will show you your database password.
-Click on Start adminer inside, and you will be inside your hosting phpMyadmin.
+Simply go to Tools > Adminer and it will show you your database password.
+Click on Start Adminer inside, and you will be inside your hosting phpMyadmin.

 This plugin is very useful for anyone, who have to work inside PhpMyadmin.
-Though, just to be on the safer side, I suggest to activate this plugin only when you need.
-Earlier, we had a similar plugin call WPPhpmyadmin, which was a security threat due to outdated version of the plugin, and now Adminer is compatible up to WordPress 3.6, and is constantly updated.
+Though, just to be on the safer side, I suggest activating this plugin only when you need.
+Earlier, we had a similar plugin call WPPhpmyadmin, which was a security threat due to an outdated version of the plugin, and now Adminer is compatible up to WordPress 3.6, and is constantly updated.
 You can also use this plugin to take manual backup or database optimization of your WordPress blog.